 Cambridge CMOS Sensors are a leading supplier of CMOS MEMS Micro-Hotplates and Infrared Sources, designed specifically for high performance, high stability gas and materials sensing, as well as other applications.
 Our Micro-Hotplates provide the key technology platform for chemical resistive, and catalytic, gas sensors.
-The Infrared Sources are used in a range of applications, including Non-Dispersive Infrared (NDIR) optical sensors for with gas sensing and spectroscopy applications, and Attenuated Total Reflectance (ATR) sensors for analysis of liquids and solids.
+The Infrared Sources are used in a range of applications, including Non-Dispersive Infrared (NDIR) gas sensing and spectroscopy applications, and Attenuated Total Reflectance (ATR) sensors for analysis of liquids and solids.

 The unique CMOS MEMS technology, which forms the basis of all our products, enables a new generation of miniature sensors and applications, in emerging sensor markets such as Consumer and Home Healthcare, as well as offering unique differentiation in established markets such as Automotive, Industrial and Domestic.